iamdustan/bonsai-demos/readme.md

 Getting started with bonsai always seems to be the biggest hurdle.
-The documentation has recently been super-sized with an explanation of the execution environment that is required reading.
-[Bonsai execution](http://docs.bonsaijs.org/overview/Execution.html).
+The documentation has recently been super-sized with an explanation of the execution environment that is required reading: [Bonsai execution](http://docs.bonsaijs.org/overview/Execution.html).

 Through the following examples, you will have everything you need to